thegetty/inventories-and-surveys/content/part-2/chapter-8.md

 [[ figure 'fig-8-5' ]]

-### General Recommendations for Designing Historic Context– and Theme-Based Surveys
+### General Recommendations for Designing Historic Context– and Theme-Based Surveys {#general-recommendations-designing-historic-surveys}

 Surveys implementing an approach based on historic context or theme, such as the MPD format, require strategic planning and coordination, along with the overall development of survey tools and methods.
 It is recommended that a strategy be put into place to guide the development of the components of the approach, considering that they need to be completed before field surveys begin, including writing narrative historic context statements and integration into a digital data collection system.
 Other recommendations include: